What are powers of attorney?

 Powers of attorney can prove immensely valuable in situations where we are unable to independently make financial or health-related decisions.

 What is a lasting power of attorney?

-A lasting power of attorney allows you to appoint one person or more than one person to deal with your property and financial affairs; and/or make health and welfare decisions on your behalf.
+An LPA allows you to appoint one or more people to deal with your property and financial affairs and/or make health and welfare decisions on your behalf.

-Lasting powers of attorney are the most common form of power of attorney.
-They were introduced on 1 October 2007 and replaced enduring powers of attorney.
+LPAs are the most common form of power of attorney.
+They were introduced on 1 October 2007 under the Mental Capacity Act 2005 and replaced enduring powers of attorney.

-However, if you or your relatives or friends have an enduring power of attorney that was made before 1 October 2007 and you are still happy with it, the good news is it will still be valid (as long as it was signed correctly at the time).
+However, if you or your relatives or friends have an enduring power of attorney that was made before 1 October 2007 and you are still happy with it, it is still valid (as long as it was signed correctly at the time).

 What is the difference between a lasting power of attorney and general power of attorney?